ncm-spbstu/ncm-spbstu.github.io/_team/postgraduate/Petrukhno.md

 ---
 layout: person
-name: Alexander F.
+name: Konstantin A.
-surname: Vakulenko
+surname: Petrukhno
 post: Engineer
 email:
-image: Vakulenko.jpg
+image: Petrukhno.jpg
 status: postgraduate
-order: 1
+order: 4
 ---
 Engineer of the Higher Engineering Physics School of the Institute of Physics of Nanotechnologies and Telecommunications, SPbPU.